U.S. preparing retaliatory steps against Russia over hacks

 As early as Thursday or Friday, a 2015 Obama executive order will be updated to announce the retaliatory steps, the officials said.

 The announced steps will likely include economic sanctions coordinated by the Treasury Department.
-Unannounced steps will be covert and will involve cyber option — although the U.S. has been very careful to try to avoid engaging Russia in an all-out cyber war, the officials said.
+Unannounced steps could be covert and may involve cyber options — although the U.S. has been very careful to try to avoid engaging Russia in an all-out cyber war, the officials said.

 Related: Obama Says U.S. Will Send 'Clear Message' to Russia on Hacks